stellar-fighter/stellar-fighter/README.md

 - File -> Open Workspace later

 ## How to send a pull request
+Please create a new branch from dev branch
 - Fork this repository
 - git clone 'YOUR FORKED REPOSITORY'
 - git checkout dev